-A new appraisal can accurately estimate the value of your home and make sure it meets the 20 percent equity requirement.
+A new appraisal can accurately estimate the value of your home and make sure it meets the 20% equity requirement.

-Before setting up an appraisal appointment, ask your lender if this solution will work in your case.
+Before setting up an appraisal, ask your lender if this solution will work in your case.

 Prepay your loan

-Remodeling an outdated room, installing a new furnace system, or adding a room or pool can increase your home’s market value.
+Remodeling an outdated room, installing a new furnace system, or adding a pool can increase your home’s market value.

 How to calculate PMI